FLORIAN OKWU

 About

-Florian Okwu is a visual artist and designer based in Vancouver, BC.
+Florian Okwu is a visual artist and designer.
 He works in a variety of mediums, exploring sculptural forms, architectural & abstract illustrations, as well as digital environments.
-Florian leans on the notion that his artistic practice, much like nature, follows an evolutionary path constrained by the freedoms of chaos, intuition, and primal desires.
-He considers and struggles with balance (or harmony), as both a literal & physical ideal through form, as well as through his role in an industrializing world so deeply intertwined with mythologies, cosmic futures, and the mysterious mechanisms which drive our lives, deaths, and dreams.
+Florian leans on the notion that his artistic practice, much like nature, follows an evolutionary path constrained by chaos, intuition, and basic desires.
+Through life and work he considers and struggles with balance, as both a literal & physical ideal through form (symmetry, composition, weight), as well as through his role in an industrialized world so deeply rooted in mythologies, extraterrestrial futures, and the often mysterious mechanisms which drive our imaginations, deaths, and dreams.

 Artist Statement